Harshita65/Todo/README.md

 # Todo
-Todo web application using Html, CSS and JavaScript
+Todo web application using HTML, CSS and JavaScript.